 What is digging out the cold frame and adding fresh horse manure, which releases methane and warms the soil?
 What is digging down and laying electric cable to create an “electric blanket” for the plants?

-What is placing burlap sacks filled with leaves, hay bales, blankets or straw bales on top of the cold frame?
+What is using natural burlap and leaves, hay bales, or blankets around the cold frame?

-What is 45 degrees Fahrenheit or above?
+What is 45˚F or above?
 (The cold frame’s sash should be raised partially at those times to avoid the build up of excess heat.
 The sash should be lowered before the sun sets to conserve some heat for the cold evening hours.

 What is known as hardening off?